Table Of Contents

 *.tsnSwitch*.eth[*].macLayer.queue.transmissionGate[1].clockModule = "^.^.^.^.clock"

 We enable time-aware shaping in all switches.
-We configure two traffic classes: one for gPTP messages, and one for UDP packets.
-The gPTP messages are critical to maintain time synchronization in the network, so we configure the time-aware shapers to allocate 90% of time to them.
+We configure two traffic classes: the higher priority class for gPTP messages, and the lower priority class for UDP packets.
+The gPTP messages are critical to maintain time synchronization in the network, so we assign them higher priority, and configure the time-aware shapers to not schedule gPTP messages, but forward them immediately (the corresponding gates are always open).
 Gates for the UDP packets are configured to be open 10% of the time, so the UDP traffic is limited to 10Mbps.
 The UDP traffic data rate is 10kbps, so there is a lot of room in the send window; this makes the setup more tolerant of clock drift between network nodes.

 gPTP